-Following Board deferral of WSA21-01, OSM held two additional public hearings to seek input on the proposed closure and concerns related to caribou on November 17 and December 2, 2021.
+Following Board deferral of WSA21-01, OSM held three additional public hearings to seek input on the proposed closure and concerns related to caribou on November 17 and December 2, 2021, and March 21, 2022.
 On November 17, 64 people gave comments.
 On December 2, 41 people gave comments.
-As with the April 23 public hearing, most comments at the two subsequent public hearings focused on caribou or did not distinguish between moose and caribou and were in opposition to the requested closure.
+As with the April 23 public hearing, most comments at those two subsequent public hearings focused on caribou or did not distinguish between moose and caribou and were in opposition to the requested closure.
+The March 21st public hearing was scheduled because significant new information on the WACH population became available after the previous public hearing occurred.
+Timing precluded inclusion of comments from this public hearing in the analysis, but they will be summarized for the Board during its meeting.